Complaints or Disputes Related to Requests for Reasonable Accommodation

 The university is committed to ensuring that its learning and working environments are free from all forms of discrimination and harassment.
 The university strictly prohibits and will not tolerate reprisals or retaliation against persons due to their assertion of their protected civil rights, including the filing of internal complaints of discrimination, filing complaints with Federal or State civil rights enforcement agencies, or participation in an investigation of such a complaint (for example, serving as a witness).
-Individuals who believe they are experiencing this form of retaliation are strongly encouraged to contact the Office of Institutional Equity.
+Individuals who believe they are experiencing this form of retaliation are strongly encouraged to contact the Equity, Civil Rights, and Title IX Office (ECRT).

 Students may have concerns related to their academic program, their employment or appointment status, their access to public accommodations, or their participation in university programs, services and events.
 Similarly, students may have concerns regarding their treatment by faculty, staff members, administrators, other students or members of the public engaged in university programs, services, and events.
 Regardless of the source or context of the concern, students are encouraged to raise concerns when they become aware of them to increase the likelihood of a prompt and effective resolution.